Sunday, October 4, 2015

 Cowbell trophies will be given to both the male and female top finishers in first, second and third place.
 Age group cowbell trophies will be given to the top three finishers in the following categories for men and women: 19 and under, 20-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70+.
 Award times are determined by ChronoTrack’s “B tag” system results.

 Runners and spectators are encouraged to bring new and used shoes to MO’ Cowbell.
 All donations go to those in need of shoes as well as provide clean and fresh drinking water in the developing world.
 Please keep pairs of shoes together, by tying them using the laces, rubber banding them or bagging each pair separately.
 There will be donation sites at both the Health and Fitness ExMO’ and in Runner’s Village on race day for you to help those in need.

-You Run and Children Learn to Start a Business…This year, a portion of the MO’ Cowbell race proceeds will go toward St. Charles County’s Lemonade Day.
+You Run and Children Learn to Start a Business…A portion of the 2014 MO’ Cowbell race proceeds went towards St. Charles County’s Lemonade Day.
 Lemonade Day is a community-wide educational program, organized by Lindenwood University, that teaches youth the entrepreneurial skills necessary to start, own and operate their own business…a lemonade stand.
 Youth discover the steps and planning necessary to start a business, but just as importantly, learn valuable life skills such as leadership, collaboration, responsibility, and teamwork.
 They figure out how to set a goal, make a plan, and work their plan to achieve their dreams.
 To register your child or for more information visit St. Charles County’s Lemonade Day website.